YongHHuang/covid_data_exploration/README.md

 Microsoft SQL Server Management Studio 18<br>

 ## ***Project Overview***
+Monitor and analyze the COVID-19 vaccination status and trends in diverse geographic regions.

+- ***Key Metrics:*** Population statistics, mortality rates, accumulated vaccinations, and vaccination rates.
-Using SQL queries to extract and aggregate vital indicators for monitoring vaccination status and trends, including infection rates, mortality rates, new vaccinations, accumulated vaccinations, and more, across distinct regions.<br>
+- ***Execution:*** Using SQL queries to extract and aggregate key metrics.

-Afterward, export the data to Tableau and build a dynamic dashboard to present insights.<br>
+- ***Dashboard Creation:*** Exporting data to Tableau and building an interactive dashboard.<br>

 ## ***Results***
-Users can fine-tune data by specifying start and end dates, continents, and countries.
-Subsequently, within the defined timeframe, the dashboard will display an overview of the selected regions' total population and vaccination rates (including partial, full, and unvaccination rates).
-Additionally, the dashboard features a heatmap depicting the full vaccination rate, a stacked bar chart visualizing partial and full vaccination rates, and a scatter plot illustrating the correlation between the full vaccination rate and GDP.<br>
+The dashboard will offer the following features:

+- ***Filters:*** Filter data by custom timeframes and specific regions.
+- ***Data Overview:*** Total population, vaccinated population, and vaccination rates (partial, full, and unvaccination).
+- ***Visualization:*** A heatmap and stacked bar chart showing vaccination rates.
+A scatter plot showing the relation between GDP and the vaccination rate.<br><br>

 ![dashboard](images/dashboard2.png)<br><br>